microbit-apps/display-shield/README.md

 screen().setPixel(80, 60, 1)
 ```

-#### Fixed point arithmetic

 You can pass floating point numbers to any drawing command that takes
 a coordinate.
-The underlying representation is fixed point in the MakeCode
+For efficiency, the underlying representation is fixed point
-runtime.
-Fractional values are ignored when setting a pixel in a bitmap, so
+in the MakeCode runtime.
+Fractional values are ignored when setting a pixel
+in a bitmap, so
 ```blocks
 screen().setPixel(79.6, 59.6, 1)
 ```